-The IESBA, IFEA and IFAC do not accept responsibility for loss caused to any person who acts or refrains from acting in reliance on the material in this publication, whether such loss is caused by negligence or otherwise.
+The International Foundation for Ethics and AuditTM (IFEATM), the International Ethics Standards Board for Accountants (IESBA®) and the International Federation of Accountants® (IFAC®) do not accept responsibility for loss caused to any person who acts or refrains from acting in reliance on the material in this publication, whether such loss is caused by negligence or otherwise.

 The 'International Ethics Standards Board for Accountants', 'International Code of Ethics for Professional Accountants (including International Independence Standards)', 'International Ethics Standards for Sustainability Assurance (including International Independence Standards)', 'non-compliance with laws and regulations', 'International Federation of Accountants', 'IESBA', 'IFAC', 'IESSA', 'NOCLAR' and the IESBA logo are trademarks of IFAC, or registered trademarks and service marks of IFAC in the US and other countries.
-The 'International Foundation for Ethics and Audit' and 'IFEA' are trademarks of IFEA, or registered trademarks and service marks of IFEA, or registered trademarks and service marks of IFEA in the US and other countries.
+The 'International Foundation for Ethics and Audit' and 'IFEA' are trademarks of IFEA, or registered trademarks and service marks of IFEA in the US and other countries.